esa/pagmo/doc/sphinx/documentation/population.rst

    .. method:: erase((int) idx)

       Erases the :class:`individual` with index idx from the *population*.
-Domination list and count are updated accordingly.
+Domination list and domination count are updated accordingly.

       NOTE: after such an operation all indexes will be renamed so that if the individual with idx = n is erased, after the erase has completed the individual that had idx=n+1 will have idx = n